mdedwards/slippery-chicken/install.md

 #### Quicklisp (recommended)

-As some modules (i.e. dependencies) of slippery chicken themselves depend on modules probably not present on your system and ASDF does not take care about downloading them,[^2] you might want to use Quicklisp, a Common Lisp library manager built upon ASDF, to dynamically (down-)load the respective components.
+As some modules (i.e. dependencies) of slippery chicken themselves depend on modules probably not present on your system and ASDF itself does not take care to download them,[^2] you might want to use Quicklisp, a Common Lisp library manager built upon ASDF to dynamically (down-)load the respective components.
 In order to do so, head over to [https://www.quicklisp.org/](https://www.quicklisp.org/) and follow the instructions given there.

-We recommend using Quicklisp as it facilitates handling nested dependencies and thus minimises the effort to install and load slippery chicken.
+We recommend using Quicklisp as it facilitates handling nested dependencies and thus minimises the effort needed to install and load slippery chicken.

 > [!IMPORTANT]
 > When using Quicklisp, the default search-path (cf. [ASDF](#asdf)) for local